 All of this information suggests the following:

 Hopefully we can begin to quantify mental distraction levels for drivers, as this will help all of us avoid these problematic behaviors.
 Distracted driving comes in all forms.
 Simply placing hands on the steering wheel and keeping eyes on the road does not mean that a driver is not distracted.
 Unfortunately, thousands of people are injured and killed every year in the United States because of distracted driving.
 If you have suffered because of this problem, you need to seek the help of a San Diego personal injury lawyer who understands how to fight for the rights of clients.
-Contact Gomez Trial Attorneys today for a free case evaluation.
+Contact The Gomez Law Firm today for a free case evaluation.

 Posted in: Motor Vehicle Accidents